How Businesses Can Use Sales Funnels to Attract High-Converting Traffic

 Simply put, a sales funnel is a series of steps designed to progress a visitor from being a new visitor to your site to someone who completes a sale.

-A vital technique for finding and nurturing leads, a sales funnel allows you to guide a user’s journey all the way to the point of purchase, creating a lasting relationship between your business and a customer.
+A vital technique for finding and nurturing leads, a sales automation funnel allows you to guide a user’s journey all the way to the point of purchase, creating a lasting relationship between your business and a customer.

 On the flip side, if you find that people are visiting your website but not completing a sale, a sales funnel can be a useful way of identifying when, where, and why this is happening, allowing you to take immediate steps to remedy any issues and improve conversion rates.